 The characterization in this novel is still one of the more captivating elements of this series.

 Of course, it all starts with Darrow.
 He is the centerpiece that takes the characterization of the story to another level.
-In other reviews I have read online, people pin Darrow as the “perfect” character that possesses no flaws.
+In other reviews I have read online, people pin Darrow as the “perfect” character with no flaws.

 For one, Darrow has a problem with keeping loved ones close.
 A prime example of this can be seen with the betrayal of Roque at the end of The Golden Son.

-There was a point in the series where Roque was willing to stick his neck out for Darrow after he had been all but abandoned by the Augustus family.
+There was a point in the series where Roque was willing to stick his neck out for Darrow after the Augustus family had all but abandoned him.
 Roque was willing to buy out his contract despite all of the potential harm that would come to him and his family.
-Roque even goes as far to call him brother.
+Roque even goes as far as to call him brother.
 You would think that Darrow would return the favor, but he instead pushes him away.
 For this reason, Darrow is as much to blame for the betrayal of Roque as anyone.

 Darrow is aware that he cannot satisfy everyone.
 As a result, he must make decisions that work exclusively toward his end goals, even if there is a heavy toll to be paid.
 In Morning Star, there is no shortage of these kinds of decisions.
 Darrow is routinely faced with complicated choices that challenge his moral integrity.
 As a reader, you definitely find out what lengths that Darrow will go to accomplish his goals.

-These elements add a considerable amount of depth and unpredictability to his character, which feed into the overall appeal of the novel.
+These elements add a considerable amount of depth and unpredictability to his character, which feeds into the overall appeal of the novel.